nathalialemesg/nathalialemesg/README.md

 🧠 I enjoy learning new technologies, understanding how software works, and turning ideas into practical solutions.

-🔎 **Currently looking for internship and entry-level opportunities in technology.**
+🔎 Currently looking for internship and entry-level opportunities in technology.

 🤝 I'm open to learning, collaborating on projects, and connecting with people from the technology community.

----

-## 🛠️ Skills & Areas of Interest

 ### 💻 Software Development